Who are we?

 What personal information do we collect about you?

-We may also collect sensitive personal data about you, in the form of remuneration, equal opportunities monitoring information and entitlement to work.
+As part of the greater Grace Blue relationship, we may have also collect sensitive personal data about you, in the form of remuneration, equal opportunities monitoring information, and entitlement to work.
 We only collect sensitive personal data from you, and further process this data, where you have given your explicit consent.

 If you are receiving coaching from us, we will also process any additional information that you choose to provide to us during the course of the coaching.